musteka-la/mustekala/docs/architecture.md

 * Sending: This is the ability to deliver requested data to other peers, such as, the latest block header (*pubsub*), ethereum state (*layer 4*) and co-selector indexes.
-The ability to perform this feature represents of the departure of light clients as mere consumers of information from hubs.
+The ability to perform this feature represents the departure of light clients from being mere consumers of information to become hubs of data.

 #### MVP Features